leecaochang/mesa-core/README.md

 Adapters ship for FastMCP and the MCP Python SDK (`pip install "mesa-core[fastmcp]"` or `"mesa-core[mcp]"`).
 Any other framework can implement a small registration protocol.

+Passing `lease_manager=LeaseManager(store)` also registers the advisory coordination tools (`mesa_request_lease`, `mesa_release_lease`), which let cooperating agents signal short-lived intent to each other.
+They are signals, not locks; see Enrichment Section 21 before relying on them.

 ## Loading profiles shipped by integrations

 An HA integration can ship a `mesa_profile.json` describing its own devices.
 Load it with: